Cavalinha (HORSETAIL) Overview Information

 - Other conditions.

 Cavalinha (HORSETAIL) Side Effects & Safety

 Horsetail is POSSIBLY UNSAFE when taken by mouth long-term.
-It contains a chemical called thiaminase that breaks down the vitamin thiamine, possibly leading to thiamine deficiency.
-Some products are labeled "thiaminase-free," but there's not enough information available to know if these products are safe.
+It contains a chemical called thiaminase, which breaks down the vitamin thiamine.
+In theory, this effect could lead to thiamine deficiency.
+Some products are labeled "thiaminase-free," but there is not enough information available to know if these products are safe.

-Special Precautions & Warnings:Pregnancy and breast-feeding: Not enough is known about the use of horsetail during pregnancy and breast-feeding.
+Special Precautions & Warnings:Pregnancy and breast-feeding: There is not enough reliable information about the safety of taking horsetail if you are pregnant or breast-feeding.
 Stay on the safe side and avoid use.